 During and after a disaster, communication is critical.
 Community leaders need to ensure that residents receive timely and accurate information, from safety updates to recovery progress.
 Strong communication helps reduce panic, manages expectations, and fosters a sense of unity.

 • Transparency is Key: Residents should be kept informed about every step of the recovery process.
 Regular updates—whether through email, text alerts, or community meetings—help build trust and ensure everyone knows what to expect.
-Explore best practices for disaster communication in our article on Best Practices for HOA Communication During and After a Natural Disaster.
+Explore Best Practices for HOA Disaster Communication.

 • Engage the Community: Open channels of communication allow residents to voice concerns, ask questions, and provide feedback.
 Leaders who actively listen and respond to these concerns demonstrate that they are invested in the well-being of the community.